cotab-org/cotab/README.md

    Note:
    - By rejecting, you can change the next completion candidates.
-   - italic display overlay means the AI is still outputting the result and the result has not been determined yet.
-   - In most cases, it is the same as the final result, but in the case of italic display, there may be problems with the merge result.
+   - Italic display overlay means the AI is still outputting the result and the result has not been determined yet.
+In most cases, it is the same as the final result, but in the case of italic display, there may be problems with the merge result.

 ## Important Notes
 - Requests generally involve prompts exceeding 10,000 tokens.